Does your company ship with FedEx? You know FedEx fuel surcharges and understand that these additional costs of transportation impact profitability.

-The FedEx Fuel Surcharge is an additional charge applied by FedEx to its shipping rates to adjust for the varying costs of fuel.
+The FedEx Fuel Surcharge is an additional charge applied to shipping rates to account for fluctuating fuel costs.
 Both ground and air shipping services can have fuel surcharges.

 Fuel prices can be quite volatile, frequently changing due to various global factors.
-By applying a fuel surcharge that varies in accordance with current fuel prices, FedEx (and other carriers that employ similar mechanisms) can stabilize its pricing model without having to adjust its base rates frequently.
+By applying a fuel surcharge that varies with current fuel prices, FedEx (and other carriers that employ similar mechanisms) can stabilize its pricing model without frequently adjusting its base rates.

 FedEx typically determines the surcharge percentages based on the U.S. Gulf Coast (USGC) spot price for a gallon of kerosene-type jet fuel (for air shipments) and on the U.S. On-Highway Diesel Fuel price (for ground shipments).
 The company often publishes a table that relates spot prices to specific surcharge percentages, allowing customers to see in advance what the surcharge will be based on current fuel prices.